 The shopping malls of Thailand are a delight.
 Not merely for the obvious appeals of the retail experience, but even more so for the other extraordinary attractions to be found in these modern plazas

-10 interesting tales about garbage - its historical significance, and its present influence on our society, with some novel solutions to the problem, and messages of hope and despair for the future
+This article includes 10 interesting tales about garbage, its historical significance, and its present influence on our society, along with some novel solutions to the garbage problem and messages of hope and despair for the future.

-This is a personal review of the Dunas Suites & Villas Resort in Maspalomas in southern Gran Canaria - a 4* accommodation which should be considered by any who wish to visit this island on vacation
+This is a personal review of the Dunas Suites & Villas Resort in Maspalomas in southern Gran Canaria—a 4-star accommodation that should be considered by any who wish to visit this island on vacation.

-The popular Gran Canarian resort of Maspalomas lies on the edge of one of the most spectacular, yet easily accessible, sand dune formations in the world.
+The popular Gran Canarian resort of Maspalomas lies on the edge of one of the world's most spectacular yet easily accessible sand dune formations.
 This page is all about the Maspalomas dunes.

 Terrorist attacks in Paris in January 2015 led to an unprecedent public demonstration of support for freedom of speech and harmony of ethnic and religious groups.
 This page looks at this phenomenon